Automating an Installer

 - A return code of 0 indicates that you successfully installed the software.

-- A return code of -125071 indicates that you successfully installed the software but are required to reboot your machine.
+- A return code of -125071 indicates that you successfully installed the software but you must reboot your machine.

-- A return code of -126300 indicates that you only installed Package Manager and must reboot your machine and then rerun the installer to complete the software installation.
+- A return code of -126300 indicates that you only installed Package Manager.
+You must reboot your machine and then rerun the installer to complete the software installation.

 Troubleshooting